 Light is fundamental and one of the most important points.
 It’s necessary to understand that when we talk about lighting, everything is too conditional.
-For example, for an aquarium with a depth of up to 50 cm (20 inches), even up to 0.5W of lighting per liter is enough.
+For example, for an aquarium with a depth of up to 50 cm (20 inches), even 30 – 50 PAR can be more than enough.

 The correct selection of light sources plays an important role in the development of the Dutch Aquarium.
 It is necessary to provide comfort to plants so that they do not experience light hunger.
 But each plant is individual, which should be taken into account when placing artificial lamps.

 The length of daylight for aquatic plants is usually around 10 hours.

 If possible, you should hang specialized lamps over the aquarium without a lid.
 In a classic aquarium with a tight lid, lighting is enhanced with reflectors that can be made from foil or aluminum.

 The most important element of nutrition that plants require is carbon.
 In the Dutch Aquarium, the density of plants is so great that everything will be eaten in the first hour of daylight.

 Plants living on the surface of the earth get the necessary amount of carbon from the carbon dioxide contained in the air.
 Aquarium plants cover their need for carbon from various sources, primarily from free carbon dioxide released during fish respiration.